GuitarML/Chameleon/Installer/Linux/README.md

-# Build Windows Installer Instructions
+# Build Linux Installer Instructions

 This uses InnoSetup to build Windows installers.
 The .iss scripts are used by InnoSetup.